Mince1844/VPI/README.md

-# VPI
+# VScript-Python Interface
-VScript-Python Interface - An interface for calling Python functions (DB access included) securely from Source Engine VScript rather than through Sourcemod.
+An interface for calling Python functions (DB access included) securely from Source Engine VScript rather than through Sourcemod.